 The Policy Board is advised by a 19-member Technical Advisory Committee (TAC).
-It reviews, coordinates, studies, and counsels the MPO Policy Committee on transportation planning matters and makes recommendations to the board on all plans and TIPs.
-The TAC makes recommendations related to technical issues affecting study priorities and the transportation planning and programming process.
+It reviews, coordinates, and counsels the MPO Policy Board on transportation planning matters and makes recommendations to the board on all plans and TIPs.

-The Technical Advisory Committee consist of the following representatives:
+Technical Advisory Committee: The Technical Advisory Committee consist of the following representatives:

-- The Director or Secretary of each State Department of Transportation or their formally designated representatives, - The Executive Director of each of the regional planning organizations or the Director's formally designated representative(s), - The City and County Engineers or Commissioners responsible for construction or maintenance of transportation facilities within the transportation study area,

-- The Chief Administrator Officer of any duly constituted municipal or county zoning commission having jurisdiction for land use regulations and plan administration within the transportation study area, - Representatives of federal agencies having transportation related responsibilities, who shall serve without vote, - The Chief Administrative Officer of each public transit authority or any other public board or commission having responsibility for transportation operations within the transportation study area.
+- The Director or Secretary of each State Department of Transportation or their formally designated representatives, - The Executive Director of each of the regional planning organizations or the Director's formally designated representative(s), - The City and County Engineers or Commissioners responsible for construction or maintenance of transportation facilities within the transportation study area, - The Chief Administrator Officer of any duly constituted municipal or county zoning commission having jurisdiction for land use regulations and plan administration within the transportation study area, - Representatives of federal agencies having transportation related responsibilities, who shall serve without vote, - The Chief Administrative Officer of each public transit authority or any other public board or commission having responsibility for transportation operations within the transportation study area.